Red-necked avocet

 The red-necked avocet (Recurvirostra novaehollandiae) also known as the Australian avocet, cobbler, cobbler's awl, and painted lady, is a wader of the family Recurvirostridae that is endemic to Australia and is fairly common and widespread throughout, except for the north and north east coastal areas of the country.
 Closely related to the stilts, it shares their fragile slender elegance, however the deep red head and neck distinguish them.
 It appeared on a 13 cent postage stamp in 1966.

 Taxonomy

-The French naturalist Louis Jean Pierre Vieillot described the red-necked avocet in 1816, and it still bears its original name.
+The French naturalist Louis Pierre Vieillot described the red-necked avocet in 1816, and it still bears its original name.
 It is one of four species of avocet that make up the genus Recurvirostra.
 A 2004 study combining genetics and morphology showed that it was the sister taxon to a lineage that gave rise to the Andean and American avocets.